Anita holds her daughter Eliza

 Lauren was three months old and at home with her mom Thereza, her father and two brothers when the storm hit that afternoon.
 When I asked Thereza what it was like, the tears instantly started to fall.
 “I will never forget it” she wept.
 The roof of the family’s house came off almost immediately, and as the rain came down the ceiling collapsed.
 The family of five took shelter underneath their kitchen table throughout the night.
 Somehow, heroically, Thereza kept Lauren’s cast dry that night, and again as the family cleaned out the water from their home in the next few days, and found some corrugated iron to replace the roof.

 Lauren’s family lost almost everything that day, but the very next week Thereza was back at the clinic getting Lauren’s cast replaced again as expected.
-And even though the hospital had no roof, the staff were running the clinic out of makeshift tents outside.
+And even though the hospital had no roof, the staff was running the clinic out of makeshift tents outside.
 Today Lauren’s feet are perfect, with no signs of clubfoot and she is wearing braces at night.
 Thereza cried again as she expressed her gratitude to Hope Walks and the clinic staff.
 “I have nothing to give but I wish I could give something to show how thankful I am.”

 Restarting treatment; renewing hope